bgrissin/K8S-Cassandra/README.md

 It is not recommended to use this demo confguration for production environments.

 # Setting up the environment
 First, log into Packet.net and create three type0 instances, and name them cassandra1, cassandra2 and cassandra3.
 Also create 6 volumes and attach a pair of volumes to each host instance.
-You can also name the volume pairs individually if you want.  one of the volumes will be a local monted volume and the other will be a PX managed volume.
+You can also name the volume pairs individually if you want.  on each host instance, one of the volumes will be a local mounted and managed volume and the other will be a PX managed volume.

 Next SSH into the first cassandra instance (cassandra1) and clone this repo.
-Also verify you can ssh to the other instances (cassandra2 and cassandra3 also)
+Also verify you can ssh to the other instances (cassandra2 and cassandra3)

 # Create your K8S cluster
+follow these steps to create your K8S cluster <-   ->

 # Cassandra using local volumes lab